Eberhard Weber: Medical issues

-In 2007, Weber suffered a stroke and was subsequently unable to perform.
+Weber writes about his experience immediately following his stroke, recounting his physical therapy and saying that he thought he would be healthy and able to play again for the upcoming leg of the tour.
+However this was not the case and Weber has not been able to play the bass since.
+He was replaced in the Jan Garbarek Group by Yuri Daniel in early 2007.

 In a January 2010 interview with Die Welt, he spoke about his medical condition and future projects.

+Post-stroke career

-Weber was awarded the prestigious Albert Mangelsdorff-Preis in November 2009.
+Weber was awarded the Albert Mangelsdorff-Preis in November 2009.
 A box set of his 1970s works was released by ECM Records the same month.

-Weber's latest albums, Résumé (2012) and Encore (2015) comprise solos from his performances worldwide with The Jan Garbarek Group, overdubbed with keyboards/treatments by Weber, sax by Garbarek, and flügelhorn by Ack Van Rooyen.
+Weber's latest albums, Résumé (2012) and Encore (2015) comprise solos from his performances worldwide with The Jan Garbarek Group, overdubbed with keyboards/treatments by Weber, saxophone by Garbarek, and flügelhorn by Ack Van Rooyen.

 His autobiography, Résumé, was published in 2015.
 An English translation by Heidi Kirk - Eberhard Weber: A German Jazz Story - was published in October 2021.

+Influence

-In 2021, Lyle Mays posthumously released the 13-minute recording Eberhard, revised from a 2009 composition debuted at Lawrence University and written as a tribute to Weber's influential compositional style.
+In 2021, the 13-minute recording Eberhard by the late Lyle Mays was posthumously released, revised from a 2009 composition debuted at Lawrence University and written as a tribute to Weber's influential compositional style.
 It was awarded a Grammy for Best Instrumental Composition in 2022.